joe-sharman/phil-docstrings/README.md

 Phillp Docstrings is a lightweight app to fill docstrings in Python functions and classes using LLMs.

-The package uses [ast](https://docs.python.org/3/library/ast.html) from the standard library to parse files.
-While Google Gemini is used as the LLM to generate docstrings.
+The package uses [ast](https://docs.python.org/3/library/ast.html) from the standard library to parse files, while Google Gemini is used as the LLM to generate docstrings.

 ![](/../main/images/demo.png?raw=true)